inputlogic/django-api-starter/apps/mail/README.md

 4. Create a django template for your email.

-5. Call `.send(user, request, **kwargs)` on your subclass to create a new mail message and a task to send it.
+5. Call `.send(user, request, admin_feedback, **kwargs)` on your subclass to create a new mail message and a task to send it to the email associated with `user`.

+If you are generating emails inside the Django admin, you can pass in the `request` object and set `admin_feedback=True` to generate a notification that the mail has been created and is awaiting delivery.

 ## Example